 - Mix together eggs and sugar and beat until fluffy

-- Add oil, milk, juice, vanilla and essential oil.
+- Add oil, milk, juice, and vanilla.
 Mix until combined

 - Add in flour, baking powder, salt, poppy seeds and orange zest